SAPikachu/flash3kyuu_deband/ReadMe.txt

 	1. Speed may be significantly slower if enabled.
 	2. The filter will become non-thread-safe if enabled.
 Avisynth MT mode 1 will work incorrectly or even crash.
-	   Mode 2 should work though (not tested).
+	   Mode 2 should work though, of course appropriate overlap need to be set.
+	   (not tested)

 	Default: false